ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 #### _institution_

 Institution of the person or group that collected the data.
-This value should be identical to the "Operator" specified on the [https://gliders.ioos.us](https://gliders.ioos.us) deployment page.
+This value should be identical to the "Operator" specified on the [https://gliders.ioos.us/providers](https://gliders.ioos.us/providers/) data providers page.

 Example:
 : "Rutgers University"